quicwg/base-drafts/draft-ietf-quic-recovery.md

 In-flight:

-: Packets are considered in-flight when they have been sent and are ack-eliciting, and they are not acknowledged, declared lost, or abandoned along with old keys.
+: Packets are considered in-flight when they are ack-eliciting or contain a PADDING frame, and they have been sent but are not acknowledged, declared lost, or abandoned along with old keys.

 # Design of the QUIC Transmission Machinery